The Muppets (2011 film): Muppet performers

-Archival recordings of Goelz, Jim Henson, Frank Oz, Jerry Nelson, and Richard Hunt can be heard in the film through The Muppet Show segments in the opening flashbacks.
+Archival recordings of Goelz, Jim Henson, Frank Oz, Jerry Nelson and Richard Hunt can be heard in the film through The Muppet Show segments in the opening flashbacks.
 Nelson also makes an uncredited cameo appearance as the telethon's announcer, reprising his role from The Muppet Show.
 This would be the final time Nelson and his likeness would be used in a Muppets production before his death the following year.
-Tyler Bunch, Bruce Lanoil, Alice Dinnean, Nathan Danforth, and Michelan Sisti all did additional Muppet performances.